Janspiry/Image-Super-Resolution-via-Iterative-Refinement/README.md

 ### Pretrained Model

-This paper is based on "Denoising Diffusion Probabilistic Models", and we build both `DDPM/SR3` network structure, which use timesteps/gama as model embedding input, respectively.
-In our experiments, `SR3` model can achieve better visual results with same reverse steps and learning rate.
-You can select the json files with annotated suffix names to train different model.
+This paper is based on "Denoising Diffusion Probabilistic Models", and we build both DDPM/SR3 network structures, which use timesteps/gama as model embedding input, respectively.
+In our experiments, SR3 model can achieve better visual results with the same reverse steps and learning rate.
+You can select the JSON files with annotated suffix names to train the different models.

 | Tasks                             | Platform（Code：qwer)                                        |
 | --------------------------------- | ------------------------------------------------------------ |